Failure to Thrive

 How is FTT diagnosed?

 - Food diary: You may be asked to keep a written record of what and how much your child eats over several days.
-This helps your child's caregiver see if your child is being fed the proper kinds and amount of food.
+This helps your child's provider see if your child is being fed the proper kinds and amount of food.

 How is FTT treated?

 - Hospital admission: A hospital stay is needed when treatment outside the hospital has failed or when your child's FTT is severe.
-This may help caregivers find the cause of your child's failure to thrive.
+This may help providers find the cause of your child's failure to thrive.

 What are the risks of FTT?